akeneo/pim-helpcenter/content/md/assets/about-product-link-rules.md

 #### Abortion on error

 Sometimes, the application of the naming convention will fail.
 For example, it is the case if the regular expression did not capture any group.
 In this case, you can choose if you still want the corresponding asset to be created or not.
-To allow this behavior, set the `abort_asset_creation_on_error` to `true`.
+To allow this behavior, set `abort_asset_creation_on_error` to `true`.
 As a result, the asset won't be created and you will be able to submit it again with a better filename/code for example.
 If you want the asset to be created even if the naming convention application failed, set the property to `false`.

 ## To sum up